ZJX and the Discipline of Compression Evidence

 What Happened

 ZJX crossed from private compression experiment into evidence-bearing public surface.
 The current public story is narrow and stronger because of that narrowness: ZJX is a Linux-first lossless archive prototype from Greyforge Labs.
 It is active alpha work.
-It is source-available for noncommercial use.
+It is proprietary technology available for qualified commercial validation.
 It is not a frozen public standard, not a universal compression champion, and not a replacement for backup systems or encrypted storage.

 Stable-schema JSONL